kunkunsh/kunkun-ext-wifi-password/README.md

   password=$(nmcli device wifi show-password | grep Password | cut -d : -f 2 | xargs)
   ```

+  Ubuntu currently only supports showing passwords for connected wifi, I didn't find a way to find password for all wifis.
+  There is command for listing all wifi ssids, but not passwords.

 ## Features

 - Reveal Wifi Password from current machine